What do you want to learn?

 ShipBob customer Matt Dryfhout, the President and Founder of BAKblade, shared his ecommerce business’s story of moving to a fulfillment center: The BAKblade team wanted a fulfillment company with straightforward pricing that would also give them more control over their brand.
 Fulfilling orders through ShipBob’s fulfillment centers means that there are no longer any logistical headaches due to ecommerce fulfillment, allowing the BAKblade team to focus instead on selling great products to move their business forward.

-The positive customer feedback and quick deliveries of customer orders paired with the cost savings associated with using several fulfillment centers across the country have helped this business scale without having to manage their own warehouse.
-BAKblade enjoys visibility into what has shipped, real-time inventory counts across fulfillment centers, and analytics and reports to understand their business performance.
+The positive customer feedback and quick deliveries of customer orders paired with the cost savings associated with using several fulfillment centers across the country have helped this business scale without having to manage their own warehouse and also run their own warehouse audits.
+BAKblade enjoys visibility into what has shipped, real-time inventory counts across fulfillment centers, and distribution metrics and inventory reports to understand their business performance.

 Get answers to some of your burning questions about fulfillment centers!